LOXIUSCONSTRACTIONCOMPANY/documentation/content/applications/hr/employees/certifications.rst

 When jobs require specific knowledge, it is necessary to track employee certifications to ensure the necessary knowledge and certifications are in place.

 Certifications include classes, tests, professional seminars, and more.
-There are no restrictions in terms of what type of certification records can be added in Odoo.
+No restrictions are set in terms of what type of certification records can be added in Odoo.

 .. important::